mattConn/phaserjs-game/README.md

 Making game with Phaser JS.

 ## To play
-Run local server with 'dist' as root.
+Run local server with 'dist' as root directory.
+`sh play_game.sh` can do this for you (via python).

 ## For development
 Terms to search for: